AbolfazlGameMaker/GM-CALCULATOR/README.md

 # GW CAULCULATOR
-> a simple calc for everyday use
+> a simple calculator for everyday use